What are the symptoms of depression?

 What should I do if I think I have depression?

-Mental health professionals with experience in helping HIV positive clients are the best people to talk to about how to tackle depression.
+Mental health professionals with experience in helping people living with HIV are the best people to talk to about how to tackle depression.
 Some areas may not have a specialised service but your HIV clinic should be able to refer you to a mental health team in your area.

 Depression is often treated with counselling or psychotherapy, sometimes alongside antidepressant medication.